medgarcy/SQL_beginner/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Pattern                        | Don’t use direct numbers for identifiers of Primary Key and pizzeria                                                                                               |

-Please register new visits into Dominos restaurant from Denis and Irina on 24th of February 2022.
+Please record new visits to Domino's restaurant by Denis and Irina on February 24, 2022.
-**Warning**: this exercise will probably be the cause  of changing data in the wrong way.
-Actually, you can restore the initial database model with data from the link in the “Rules of the day” section and replay script from Exercises 07 and 08..
+**Warning**: This exercise is likely to cause the modification of data in the wrong way.
+Actually, you can restore the original database model with data from the link in the "Rules of the Day" section and replay the script from Exercises 07 and 08.

 ## Chapter XIV